sleeper/Emoji-Disambiguation/README.md

 ## Dataset Methodology

-For each emoji, a distinctive collection of sense words were selected using WordNet using online dictionaries.
+For each emoji, a distinctive collection of sense words was selected using WordNet using online dictionaries.

 <img width="394" alt="Screenshot 2023-10-05 at 11 43 44" src="https://github.com/elenabarry/Emoji-Disambiguation/assets/53048127/d42d2b55-7c3e-4f25-b553-811122953208">